 Here Elanore fell silent.
 “Then you would not know the reason why it happened, would you.”

 Mrs. Ormond shook her head.
 She gave Elanore a worried glance.
 “I may have been their teacher, but I was not their confidante.”

 “Could it have been the guild?”
 Edmund offered.
 “Has your mother ever spoken of it?”

 “Edmund,” Elanore looked uncomfortable.
 “How could she not?
 They have challenged my grandmother every step of the way, so she speaks quite often about it.”

 “It wasn’t like that before,” Mrs. Ormond scolded the two younger folk.
-“Wilhelm was only a young new recruit like Edmund when your mother left, Elanore.
+“Wilhelm was only a young new recruit like Edmund when your mother left.
 The guildmaster at that time did not have any issues with your grandparents.
 That said, Wilhelm was a very enthusiastic recruit.
-It’s quite possible that two young folk may have fought over it.
+It’s possible that two young folk may have fought over it.
 Your mother was a very gentle soul, a bit of a pacifist.
-She would have hated the guild on principle.
+She would have hated the guild on principle for hunting creatures for sport.
 Certainly, she could not take his entrance to it lightly.”

 Elanore frowned.
 The idea was certainly possible, but her mother had married a soldier in the end.
 Faintly she said to herself, “No — there must have been something else.”

 The older woman continued to clip away at Edmund’s long mop of hair.
 “Whatever it was, though, your mother quit the village without telling Wilhelm.
 He was furious with rage once he heard about your mother’s departure south.
 Then came news through her friends that she had become engaged elsewhere.
 And without your mother here to explain herself, to face him—”